BlueNightHawk/hl_nettest2_patch/README.md

 ## Half-Life WON Multi-Patch
 A proxy of "dxgi.dll" that contains several patches for Half-Life WON versions.

+# How to install
+Just drag and drop "dxgi.dll" and "dxgi.ini" in the same folder as hl.exe.

 # Features
 NoCD Patch\
 Widescreen Patch\